jfsimon/GMapBundle/README.md

     // get a sublocality
     $str = $home->getAddressComponent('sublocality'); // '9ème Arrondissement Paris'

-And so on ... full list of components available on [Google's documentation](http://code.google.com/apis/maps/documentation/geocoding/#Types).
+And so on ... full list of components available in [Google's documentation](http://code.google.com/apis/maps/documentation/geocoding/#Types).
 If a component has several values, it returns an array.